simonvreeman/simonvreeman.github.io/README.md

 ## Privacy Policy
 I use Google Analytics to measure, track and analyse user behaviour on vreeman.com and it is loaded via Google Tag Manager.

-If you want to opt-out use the [Google Analytics Opt-out Browser Add-on](https://tools.google.com/dlpage/gaoptout)
+You can read the [privacy policy](http://www.google.com/intl/en/policies/privacy/) of Google.
+If you want to opt-out use the [Google Analytics Opt-out Browser Add-on](https://tools.google.com/dlpage/gaoptout).

-Vreeman.com is hosted on Github. jQuery, Bootstrap & Font Awesome is loaded via the jsdelivr.net.
+Vreeman.com is hosted on Github. jQuery, Bootstrap & Font Awesome is loaded via the CDN of jsdelivr.net.
 They will probably track some data too.

 ## Cookies
 Google Analytics will place one cookie with a unique user ID.